-Twin Cities DWI/DUI Defense Lawyer
+St. Paul, MN, DWI/DUI Defense Lawyer

-Last updated on May 19, 2025
+Last updated on March 19, 2026

-As a seasoned Minnesota DWI defense attorney with more than 25 years of experience and a proven track record of success, I, Charles Gerlach, provide personalized and aggressive representation to individuals facing drunk driving charges.
+As a seasoned MN DWI defense attorney with more than 25 years of experience and a proven track record of success, I, Charles Gerlach, provide personalized and aggressive representation to individuals facing drunk driving charges.
 As a former prosecutor, I possess a deep understanding of the strategies employed by the state to build a case against you.

 What Happens During A DWI Stop In Minnesota?